 A successful business strategy delivers its objectives.
 By definition, that means the revenue it generates must be profitable.
-In fact, revenue, growth, and market share are irrelevant if your strategy does not achieve profitability.
-And it is the engine that drives your strategy.
-Businesses only thrive if they are profitable.
+Revenue, growth, and market share are irrelevant if your strategy does not achieve profitability.
+Businesses only thrive if they are profit-able.
 A winning business model is one that delivers sustained profitability.

-There are three disciplines of operating/business models2.
+There are three disciplines of operating/business models.
 You must clearly lead in one discipline and be competitive in the other two.

-2 Michael Treacy, The Disciplines of Market Leaders
+Michael Treacy, The Disciplines of Market Leaders